 I can't drink "Folgers" despite buying it.
-It ended up in the garbage!
-My colleagues hated Maxwell House Ground Coffee... but they have never complained about any other coffee I bought from Costco.
+My Folgers purchase ended up in the garbage!
+So then I bought Maxwell House, but my colleagues hated Maxwell House Ground Coffee...
+They have never complained about any other coffee I bought from Costco.
 Weird.
 But with those brands of coffee, the actual name is more important than what's in the bag or can!
-I suggest you stay far, far away from them.
+I suggest you stay far, far away from them!

 Keep your Coffee Maker Clean